Victor B. Walker

-Victor B. Walker (born 1864) was a soldier, political activist, lawyer, civil rights activist, police officer, saloon owner, journalist, and gangster in the Old West, particularly in Omaha, Nebraska, and in Denver, Colorado, at the end of the 19th and beginning of the 20th century.
+Victor B. Walker (born 1864) was an African American soldier, political activist, lawyer, civil rights activist, police officer, saloon owner, journalist, and gangster in the Old West, particularly in Omaha, Nebraska, and in Denver, Colorado, at the end of the 19th and beginning of the 20th century.
 Before coming to Omaha, he was a Buffalo soldier on the frontier, and when he first arrived in the city, he worked as a police officer.
-For a short time, he owned the Omaha saloon, The Midway, a center of gambling and criminal activity in the city.
+For a short time, he owned the Omaha saloon The Midway, a center of gambling and criminal activity in the city.
 As well as a working as defense lawyer, he worked for civil rights and was a member of the Omaha Afro-American League, a civil rights organization in the city.

 In 1902, he had a dispute with Omaha political and criminal boss, Tom Dennison, which resulted in Walker's beating at the hands of an Omaha police and an end to his political ambitions in Omaha.
 He moved to Denver, Colorado, where he ran a club, "The Rocky Mountain Athletic Club".
 He was appointed deputy sheriff in that city and briefly ran a weekly newspaper, New American Weekly.
 He was heavily involved in criminal activity in Omaha and Denver, particularly voting fraud and gambling, and in Denver was known as the "King of the colored underworld".

 Early life

-Victor Beaman Walker was born in Knox County, Tennessee, in 1864 and lived in Knoxville until 1882.
+Victor Beaman Walker was born in Knox County, Tennessee in 1864 and lived in Knoxville until 1882.
 He enlisted in Troop A of the Ninth Cavalry (Buffalo soldiers) and was appointed non-commissioned officer.
 During Walker's time enlisted, the troop was stationed at Fort Elliott, Texas, and Fort Niobrara, Nebraska.
 Walker moved to Omaha in 1888 and in 1889 joined the Metropolitan Police force.
 He served for five years, and was for two years Court Officer, Deputy Chief of Police.
 He studied law at night and was admitted to the Douglass County Bar Association February 1895.
 In 1890, he married Barbara Selden of Washington, DC, and they had two children.
 He was described as a large, six-foot, 200-pound man.
 The couple moved to Denver in about 1910.